 Connecticut is an eclectic state visited often by both New Englanders and New Yorkers, the latter of which only live a short train ride away.
 It is a popular getaway for city folk who need a break from the grind and some time in rural New England.

-With a lovely coastline, romantic countryside, and a number of dynamic cities, Connecticut is a great stop along any New England road trip route. usa
+With a lovely coastline, romantic countryside, and a number of dynamic cities, Connecticut is a great stop along any New England road trip route USA.

 Old Saybrook is one of the prettiest coastal towns in Connecticut and is also a stone’s throw away from Gillette Castle.
 On the way to New Haven is Hammonasset Beach, which is the longest and busiest beach in the state.
+Make sure to stay in one of the stunning cabins in Connecticut to make the most out of all this natural scenery.

 New Haven marks the beginning of a long stretch of urban development that spans all the way to New York state.